Meet the Canadian innovators behind construction’s digital coming of age

 Canadian innovators are well positioned to capitalize on that wave of change, according to Jack Fraser, Partner, Growth Venture Co-investment Fund at BDC.

 “There is so much talent in Canada, and so much interest among investors to bring new digital solutions to this market,” Fraser says.
 “We have an opportunity to do this now, and we need to grab hold of it.
-We at BDC are excited to partner with companies like Bridgit, DOZR and RenoRun and help bring Canadian innovation to the construction sector.”
+We at BDC are excited to partner with companies like Bridgit and DOZR and help bring Canadian innovation to the construction sector."

 Learn more about how BDC is investing in innovative Canadian companies.